 Typically, employers will make a verbal offer over the phone followed by email/mail.
 Read over these documents closely.
 You should be enthusiastic when an offer is made.
-If you need some time to think it over, it is fine to ask.
+If you need some time to think it over, it is good to ask when the employer will need an answer.
 Remember that once you accept a position, it is unethical to continue looking for other opportunities or to renege (back out of your acceptance).
 Students who participate in OCR that accept and then renege on a job offer are at risk of losing their Handshake access.

-How exciting that you have an offer!
-However, your work isn’t done yet.
-It’s time to make your decision: accept or respectfully decline.
-As you begin to evaluate the offer, here are some things to think about:
+As you begin to evaluate your offer, here are some things to think about:

 Written Job Offer Letter

 After a job offer has been discussed via a phone conversation or an email, you should receive a written job offer that includes the following:

 - Deadline for responding to offer

 The employer will let you know if the offer is contingent upon passing a background check or drug screening.
 The organization may also include benefits information such as health insurance, employee wellness programs, vacation and sick leave.
 If you do not receive information on benefits packages, you can always ask the employer to send it to you before making your decision.

 Benefits may include:

 - Sick leave